-If the cord becomes soiled, unplug and wipe with a damp cloth.
+If the cord becomes soiled, unplug and wash with a damp cloth.
 For stubborn spots, sudsy water may be used, but be certain to rinse with a damp cloth and dry thoroughly before plugging cord into outlet.
+Do not use cleaners containing ammonia or alcohol on the microwave oven.
+Ammonia or alcohol can damage the appearance of the microwave.